David Haussler Scientific Director

 Investigator Howard Hughes Medical Institute

-David Haussler develops new statistical and algorithmic methods to explore the molecular function, evolution, and disease process in the human genome, integrating comparative and high-throughput genomics data to study gene structure, function, and regulation.
+David Haussler develops new statistical and algorithmic methods to explore the molecular function, evolution, and disease process in the human genome, integrating comparative and high-throughput genomics data to study gene structure, function, and regulation (CV, publications).
 As a collaborator on the international Human Genome Project, his team posted the first publicly available computational assembly of the human genome sequence.
 His team subsequently developed the UCSC Genome Browser, a web-based tool that is used extensively in biomedical research.
-He co-founded the Genome 10K Project so science can learn from other vertebrate genomes, co-founded the Treehouse Childhood Cancer Project to enable international comparison of childhood cancer genomes, and is a co-founder of the Global Alliance for Genomics and Health (GA4GH), a coalition of the top research, health care, and disease advocacy organizations.
-He is a member of the National Academy of Science and the American Academy of Arts & Science.
+He is Santa Cruz Campus co-director of QB3, an HHMI Investigator, and on scientific advisory boards of the Broad Institute, NYGC and CZI.
+He also co-founded the Genome 10K Project, co-founded the Treehouse Childhood Cancer Project, and is a co-founder of the Global Alliance for Genomics and Health (GA4GH), a coalition of the top research, health care, and disease advocacy organizations.
+He is a member of the National Academy of Sciences and the American Academy of Arts & Science.

 Isabel Bjork Director, Treehouse Childhood Cancer Initiative